Substance Abuse Resources in North Wilkesboro Drug Rehab, Alcohol Rehab & Detox

 North Wilkesboro is situated in Wilkes County, North Carolina.
 The town has a small population of about 4,200 residents.
 Despite the town’s size, it claims its stake in history as one of the pioneering places for stock-car racing.
 The North Wilkesboro Speedway, located within town, was the premier racing track sanctioned by NASCAR.
 For a detailed study into the town’s past, one can visit the Wilkes Heritage Museum.
 Adventure-seekers can also check out the Warrior Creek Mountain Bike Trails.

 North Wilkesboro is, however, currently coping with a menacing substance abuse pattern.
 Heroin tops the list of the most devastating drugs in Wilkes County, North Wilkesboro included.
 The drug pattern doesn’t stop with heroin misuse, though.
 Prescription opioids are also highly used in the area.
 Recent drug busts carried out by Wilkes County police have led to the incarceration of drug distributors and confiscation of different drugs—prescription pain pills, heroin, cocaine and marijuana.
 Taking these substances off of streets makes the less available so that fewer people can become victims of addiction.
-If you are suffering from an addiction, seek help at a North Wilkesboro, North Carolina drug rehab or a North Wilkesboro, North Carolina alcohol rehab center.
-Also consider national centers, such as The Recover Village.
+If you are suffering from an addiction, seek help at a rehab center in North Wilkesboro, North Carolina.
 Trained specialists can help you get on the path to sobriety.

 You’re not alone in this struggle.